As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 Port noise manager Shepherd said there’s been “an uptick in complaints from people that live directly under that condensed track” on Vashon.

-Microsoft developer David Goebel bought a cabin on Vashon 20 years ago to get far away from the bustle of Seattle.
+Microsoft developer David Goebel bought a cabin on Vashon 20 years ago to get away from the bustle of Seattle.
 The quiet of his rural idyll is gone.

 What gets to him, he said, “is the lack of a single 10 minutes’ peace in the day” from jets flying over.
 “I can’t even stand to be outside,” he said.